Common Sense Media Review

 Talk to Your Kids About ...

-Families can discuss "crossover" movies -- movies that use well-known and well-loved TV and film characters in very old fairy tales or stories.
+Families can talk about "crossover" movies -- movies that use well-known and well-loved TV and film characters in very old fairy tales or stories.
 Why do you think they are so popular?
 Think (or write) about a fairy tale that you like and try to come up with some favorite other characters to play the parts.

 Tom and Jerry aren't really enemies in this cartoon; they mostly work together.
 Did that fact make the movie more enjoyable, less enjoyable, or about the same as the movies in which they are always battling?
 Why?